koenrane/KR-new-site/content/Test page.md

 [^footnote]: Here's the detail, in a footnote.
 And here's a nested footnote.[^nested]

-[^nested]: I'm a footnote.
+[^nested]: I'm a nested footnote.
 I'm enjoying my nest! 🪺